Love playing 500!

 Before a trump suit is established, the Joker is high and the red 4s and black 5s are low.

-After a trump suit is established, the Jack of trump and Jick of trump (off suited Jack) rank below the Joker and above the Ace.
+After a trump suit is established, the Jack of trump and the off suited Jack (also called the Jick) rank below the Joker and above the Ace.

 Ranking of Trump

 In 500, the ranking of Trump goes (high) No Trump, Hearts, Diamonds, Clubs, Spades (low).

 500 is played with a 43 card deck, with 1 Joker, Aces through 4 in red (Hearts and Diamonds - 11 cards each) and Aces through 5 in black (Clubs and Spades - 10 cards each).
 After the teams are decided amongst the players, the dealer shuffles the deck and passes out the following: 3 cards to each player, 3 cards to the kitty (also called the widow), 4 cards to each player, 3 cards to each player.
 The number of cards passed out to each player is not affected by the number of players (10 cards each), however, the kitty might increase (See Max Kitty variation).

 Beginning with the player left of the dealer, players bid on how many points they can make in the round along with the trump suit.
 The minimum bid is 6 and the maximum bid is 10.
 Players must raise a bid made or pass.
 Players can signal that they want to bid without trump by saying No Trump after their bid.
 Once all players pass after a bid is made, the winner of the bid becomes the declarer.

 Players can also bid Nullo (also called Misere) or Open Nullo.
 A Nullo bid means that the declarer's teammate folds by default.
 An Open Nullo is a Nullo bid where the declarer's hand is revealed to their opponents.